chombo-discharge/chombo-discharge/Docs/Sphinx/source/Solvers/MeshODESolver.rst

    MeshODESolver.plt_vars = phi rhs

 Only ``phi`` and ``rhs`` are recognized as valid arguments.
-If choosing to omit output variables for the solver, one can put e.g. ``MeshOdeSolver.plt_vars = -1``.
+If choosing to omit output variables for the solver, one can put e.g. ``MeshODESolver.plt_vars = -1``.

 .. note::